sbrl/Pepperminty-Wiki/docs/99-Making-A-Release.md

 Note that this is a maintenance release that backports some urgent bugfixes to LATEST_STABLE_VERSION.
 Current development efforts are focused on NEXT_VERSION.
 The work-in-progress changelog for NEXT_VERSION can be found [here](https://github.com/sbrl/Pepperminty-Wiki/blob/master/Changelog.md).

 Have you updated to this release?
 [Click this link to say hi](https://starbeamrainbowlabs.com/blog/viewtracker.php?action=record&format=text&post-id=pepperminty-wiki/PEPPERMINTY_WIKI_VERSION)!

+This release also has an experimental GPG and SHA256 hashes file attached.
+My GPG key is `AEBDEBC37E56742E9DFF782A1BE5172E637709C2` - please [open an issue](https://github.com/sbrl/Pepperminty-Wiki/issues/) if you encounter any issues :slightly_smiling_face:

 ## Updating
 You can update to this release simply by grabbing an updated copy of `index.php` and replacing the version in your current wiki (don't forget to take backups!
 I make every effort to squash as many bugs as possible, but you can never be too certain).
 You can get an updated copy of `index.php` in a number of ways: